Angular Material Form Controls, Form Field and Input Examples

 Input with a custom ErrorStateMatcher

-Failure input usage can throw an error that display at the bottom of the input using custom ErrorStateMatcher.
-The use of error message is allowed by <mat-form-field>.
+Failure to use input can throw an error that displays at the bottom of the input using a custom ErrorStateMatcher.
+The use of error messages is allowed by <mat-form-field>.
 To use ErrorStateMatcher, add/modify these imports to the `src/app/app.component.ts`.

-import { FormControl, FormGroupDirective, NgForm, Validators } from '@angular/forms';
+import { FormsModule, ReactiveFormsModule, FormControl, Validators, FormGroupDirective, NgForm } from '@angular/forms';

 Add this class of ErrorStateMatcher before the main @Component.